Real Muthaphuckkin G's: Backstory

 In 1991, Dr. Dre left N.W.A and, with Suge Knight, launched Death Row Records.
 It released Dre's The Chronic, which in 1993 broke gangsta rap onto pop radio.
-On the album, Dre and guest rapper Snoop Doggy Dogg, a star on the rise at the time, diss Eazy-E in skits, in the single "Fuck wit Dre Day" plus its music video, and, closing the album, in the hidden track "Bitches Ain't Shit."
+On the album, Dre and guest rapper Snoop Dogg, a star on the rise at the time, diss Eazy-E in skits, in the single "Fuck wit Dre Day" plus its music video, and, closing the album, in the hidden track "Bitches Ain't Shit."

 To seize the moment, Eazy planned an EP, shorter than an album.
-Its lead single originally slated was "It's On."
+Its lead single was originally slated to be "It's On."
 But an Eazy associate got word of two halfbrothers, both Nutty Blocc Compton Crips, who rapped.
 Recently released from several years of youth incarceration, Dresta had forged his rap skill through activities inside, whereby his reputation preceded him onto the streets.

 Visiting the brothers' house, Eazy's associate found Dresta and took him to the studio, where Eazy told him tales of Dre.
 Dresta, thereby forming the song concept, wrote all the lyrics for an Eazy and Dresta duet.
-Yet the next day, Dresta brought to the studio his brother Knocc Out, who, improvising it on the spot, added a verse.
-And so Eazy's leading answer to Dre became "Real Muthaphuckkin G's."
+Yet the next day, Dresta brought to the studio his brother B.G.
+Knocc Out, who, improvising it on the spot, added a verse.
+On their hiring B.G.
+Knocc Out explained "Snoop got with Dre in the early ‘90s, and he basically stepped into a beef that really didn’t have nothin’ to do with him.
+But because Dre picked him up he got on the song “Dre Day” and he dissed Eazy.
+So around the same time me and my brother, Dre’sta Da Gangsta, we met Eazy, and we stepped into a beef that didn’t have nothin’ to do with us.
+And we end up dissin’ Snoop and Death Row and Tha Dogg Pound. … We were just young, knucklehead kids who got into something that we didn’t really know nothin’ about.
+But because we was from the streets and we was used to dealing with beef anyway it really didn’t matter."
+And so Eazy's leading answer to Dre became "Real Muthaphuckkin' Gs."